Master’s in Psychology

 Frequently Asked Questions

-Am I eligible for licensure as a clinical psychology with a master’s degree in psychology?
+Am I eligible for licensure as a clinical psychologist with a master’s degree in psychology?

 Do I need to have a bachelor’s degree in psychology to apply for a master’s in psychology?